shuqike/VD-transformer/README.md

 ## Vision components

-There are two alternative ways to learn visual representations: masked autoencoders (MAE) or vision transformers.
+There are two alternative ways to learn general visual representations: masked autoencoders (MAE) or vision transformer adapters (ViT-Adapter).

-### Pre-trained vision encoders
+### Pre-trained vision encoders (MAE)

+MAEs mask-out random patches of the input image and reconstruct the missing pixels with a Vision Transformer (ViT).

 ### Pre-trained vision transformer adapter (ViT-Adapter)

-Cordonnier et al. (2020) theoretically proved that self-attention can learn to behave similarly to convolution.
-Empirically, patches were taken from images as inputs, but the small patch size makes the model only applicable to image data with low resolutions.
-Without specific constraints on patch size, vision Transformers (ViTs) extract patches from images and feed them into a Transformer encoder to obtain a global representation, which will finally be transformed for classification (Dosovitskiy et al., 2021).
-Notably, Transformers show better scalability than CNNs: when training larger models on larger datasets, vision Transformers outperform ResNets by a significant margin.

-However, the plain ViT suffers inferior performance on dense predictions due to weak prior assumption.
-The backbone in our framework is a plain ViT that can learn powerful representations from large-scale multi-modal data.
+This is an improvement of the MAE component.
+The plain ViT suffers inferior performance on dense predictions due to weak prior assumption.
+To address this issue, we use the ViT-Adapter.
+The backbone in its framework is a plain ViT that can learn powerful representations from large-scale multi-modal data.
 When transferring to downstream tasks, a pretraining-free adapter is used to introduce the image-related inductive biases into the model, making it suitable for these task.

 ## Decision